SpenceKonde/DxCore/README.md

 ## From a USB-Serial adapter (pyupdi-style)
 Before megaTinyCore existed, there was a tool called [pyupdi](https://github.com/mraardvark/pyupdi) - a simple python program for uploading to UPDI-equipped microcontrollers using a serial adapter modified by the addition of a single resistor.
 But pyupdi was not readily usable from the Arduino IDE, and so this was not an option.
 As of 2.2.0, megaTinyCore brings in a portable Python implementation, which opens a great many doors; Originally we were planning to adapt pyupdi, but at the urging of its author and several Microchip employees, we have instead based this functionality on [pymcuprog](https://pypi.org/project/pymcuprog/), a tool developed and maintained by Microchip which includes the same serial-port upload mechanism. **If installing manually** you must [add the python package](megaavr/tools/ManualPython.md) appropriate to your operating system in order to use this upload method (a system python installation is not sufficient, nor is one necessary).

-Connections:
+Connections - minimal:
 * Vcc, Gnd of serial adapter to Vcc, Gnd of target
 * 4.7k resistor between Tx and Rx of adapter (many adapters have built-in 1k resistor in series with Tx; these should use a smaller resistor)
 * Rx of adapter to UPDI pin of target.
 A small resistor (under 1k - like the 470 ohm one we generally recommend) in series with this is fine.
+Connections - recommended:
+* Vcc, Gnd of serial adapter to Vcc, Gnd of target
+* Rx of adapter to Tx of adapter through a small signal schottky diode, with the
+* Rx of adapter to UPDI pin of target through a 470 ohm resistor.
+A second 470 ohm one on the board in series with this is fine A small resistor (under 1k - like the 470 ohm one we generally recommend) in series with this is fine. using one built into the serial adapter (with the resistor between the diode and TX is aldso fine, typical values here will not cause probnlem and will be effective at preventing excessive current.)
+Connections - recommended:
 Choose "Serial Port and 4.7k" from the Tools -> Programmer menu, and select the Serial Port from the Tools -> Port menu.

 Note that this does not give you serial monitor - you need to connect a serial adapter the normal way for that (I suggest using two, along with an external serial terminal application).
 This technique works with those $1 CH340 serial adapters from ebay, aliexpress, etc. Did you accidentally buy some that didn't have a DTR pin broken out, and so weren't very useful with the Pro Minis you hoped to use them with?

 ### Serial adapter requirements
 Almost any cheaper-than-dirt serial adapter can be use d for pyupdi style programer, as long as you take care to avoid these pitfalls:
 1: The FTDI FT232, (both the genuine ones, and the fakes) are known to be SLOW.
-It looks like they wait for more data to come to send it all at once more "efficiently"?
+In order to reduce load on the host, they don't send a message to the host immediately upon receiving something - they buffer characters until either a certain number of characters have arrived or 16ms has passed.
+This is fine for normal serial communications, but it adds a 16ms wait to the device's response to every message, which may be sent and waited for every few bytes!
+This behavior is not unique to FTDI adapters - CP2102 and CH340G adapters also wait for a short time - but their waiting periods are on the order of 1-2 ms, not 16 ms. For this reason **FTDI/FT232 adapters are not recommended, and should be seen as a last resort only**
 2. Many serial adapters have a resistor, typically between 1k and 2.2k in series with their TX line; If yours has one, just reduce the value of the resistor between Tx and Tx by about that much.
 3. Some serial adapters have a dedicated LED to indicate receiving.
 While some fancy chips have an I/O pin that drives the RX led (the FT232 has that feature I think), a cheap adapter with an RX just put an LED and resistor on the RX line.
 The load from an LED on the UPDI line will overwhelm any signal and prevent communication.
-Detecting teceiv

 **Note:** These are the requirements for programming through the UPDI pin using the serial adapter; these are not the requirements for programming through a bootloader installed on the chip; that is covered below.

 ## Optiboot-derived bootloader
 There is now support for an Optiboot derived bootloader!
 See the Bootloader section below for more information.
 The bootloader, of course, requires a UPDI programmer to install.

-## Lots of errata
-The silicon errata list in the initial versions of these parts is... longer than you may be used to if you were accustomed to the classic AVRs.
-On the other hand, if you've been working with the tinyAVR 0/1-series, many of these errata may be old friends of yours by now.
-A good number (really, I should say, a "bad number") of those issues appear to have sailed through the new chip design process without a remedy - and recently as late 2020, new silicon bugshave been appearing in the tinyAVR 0/1 errata and DA/DB errata, presumably issues that they were unaware of prior to their being discovered on the DA-series peripherals - See [errata and extras](megaavr/extras/errata_and_extras.md) for more information.
-There were also a number of features that were pulled from the documentation at the last minute (in some cases, they were left in the io header files for a while).
-Presumably these did not meet quality/reliability requirements.
-Where we are aware of these, we have mentioned them there as well - the most exciting one, of course, is that the internal oscillator has a 32 MHz setting (and it seems to work fine in my tests; 32 MHz is also a great speed because of it's exactly twice what one of the most common speeds is).
-The PLL can also go to 4x multiplier (and appears to work there, to my great amazement, even at 32 MHz system clock.
-Crazy stuff...)

-## Quick Peripheral by Peripheral comparison
-[Compared to tinyAVR 0/1-series and/or mega 0-series](megaavr/extras/Comparison.md) - these were my thoughts as I first read through the AVR128DA datasheet; it is not an in-depth guide to the features of these parts, nor is it intended to be.

 # Features